 It is imperative that the impact of these changes (and the possible impact of proposed MSP amendments) be properly understood to ensure proper compliance under the MSP.
 This presentation places these new developments into proper focus to assist primary payers address the changing MSP landscape.

-Settling WC Medical Expenses Prior to CMS Approval of a Proposed MSA (1 hr)
+Settling WC Medical Expenses Prior to CMS Approval of a Proposed MSA (1 hr live presentation)

 CMS issued a policy memorandum on July 11, 2005 addressing the settlement of Workers’ Compensation medical expenses prior to CMS review of a proposed MSA.
 While the memorandum focused on the provision of proof of full funding to CMS, this presentation addresses several other issues to be considered including repayment of Medicare conditional payments, responsibility for funding of additional amounts required by CMS and the potential for modification of the initial and annual payment amounts for MSA arrangements funded by a structure.

-Developing Internal Protocols for Medicare Secondary Compliance (1 hr)
+Developing Internal Protocols for Medicare Secondary Compliance (1 hr live presentation)

 Insurance Carriers and Third-Party Administrators are becoming increasingly aware of the need to develop internal protocols for complying with the MSP provisions and to ensure those protocols are consistently followed.
 This program outlines the key components that should be considered when developing compliance protocols as well as practical approaches to implementation.

 NuQuest also provides customized presentations to meet your specific needs.
-For more information, please call 866.858.7161 or email email@example.com.
+For more information on customized or live presentations, please call 866.858.7161 or email firstname.lastname@example.org.